didimitrie/future.speckle/readme.md

 #### Getting started

-`npm install` then `npm run watch-simple`
+Should be simple as `npm install` then `npm run watch-simple`.

-#### Running Locally

-To run locally you need to tell the app to use the `config.local` folder.
-Deployment uses `config` which is, for obvious reasons, gitignored.
+Point your browser to `localhost:9009` and you should be good to go.

 #### Deploying on your own server